My Story

 In short, we took our pies and decided it was time to start clearing them out.
 We were going to focus on selling digital products online.
 In addition, I would focus on writing books, creating videos, and getting well.

 We had a plan.
 I continued living there and drove an hour each way to work every day.
 If there was traffic, it was an hour and a half.
 After a month, I knew this wasn’t going to work, especially with not feeling 100 percent.
 On top of that, I was now working again.
 I was back in the situation of working for corruption.
 Slaving away trading my time for money and money was my master.
-But, bills gotta get paid, insurance is a law, and medical costs are expensive.
+But, bills gotta get paid, having health insurance was a law whether or not you used it, and natural medical costs are expensive.

-All the while I was still working on my own for 60 hours a week writing eBooks with the goal of helping other people live better lives.
+I was still working on my own writing books with the goal of helping other people live better lives.
 I knew I couldn’t give up.
 I had come too far and put too much into this to stop trying to share my information with others.
 However, it was becoming exceedingly difficult.
 On top of trying to get my website going, I was working 40 hours a week and driving for ten or twelve more.
 I needed to relocate.

 So I packed up my suitcase and moved so I was within 15 minutes of work.
 I stayed on a futon in a spare room in the house of my childhood neighbors.
 I continued to write books and tried to get my site going.
 I worked day in and day out for W-2 income trying to close my eyes to all the lies and nonsense that was occurring in the workplace.

 It was a means to an end, a necessary evil.
 It was the only way I could get insurance since Obama Care was such a joke.
 My devotional was in the works of being published and the publishers had one delay after another.
-Why was I surprised, they already collected their money so what more did they have to worry about.
+Why was I surprised, they had already collected their money so what more did they have to worry about?
 Everyone is in it for the money and that is my largest frustration.
-Money, it always comes back to money.
+Money.
+It always comes back to money.
 I vowed long ago to never be in it for the money.
 That’s why I sell my books at such a low cost.

 Still, sales were not being made, driving traffic still seemed impossible, I was still sick, and my paycheck was getting hammered with mandatory deductions so, by the time I got it, it was half of my gross pay.
 Then my book got published.
 It was in print and I received a few copies.